Corporate Governance

 01Ensuring Diversity in the Promotion of Core Human Resources

 The Company’s policy for fostering human resources and creating work environments in a manner that ensures diversity is to “promote efforts to ensure diverse human resources are in the right places and the creation of work environments that enable employees to maximize their capabilities.”
-An executive officer has been put in charge of diversity to create an effective configuration.
+A director has been put in charge of diversity to create an effective configuration.

 02Sustainability Initiatives

-DIC promotes sustainability initiatives in line with key themes that reflect its belief that, as a manufacturer of fine chemicals, it has a responsibility to address ESG-related issues, and discloses the progress thereof in its integrated report.
-In January 2006, the Company reaffirmed its support for Responsible Care management by signing the CEO’s Declaration of Support for the Responsible Care Global Charter, while in December 2010 it became a signatory to the UNGC.
-In May 2019, DIC declared its support for the TCFD and in April 2022 it joined the Japan Business Initiative for Biodiversity (JBIB).
-In February 2023, the Company’s target for achieving carbon neutrality by fiscal year 2050, set in June 2021, received official endorsement from the SBTi as being consistent with levels that climate science says are necessary to limit average global warming to well below 2°C above pre-industrial levels.
-In recognition of these and other initiatives, DIC has been selected for inclusion in the Dow Jones Sustainability Indices (DJSI) Asia Pacific Index for eight consecutive years.
+The DIC Group promotes sustainability initiatives in line with 13 key themes, in three categories, that reflect its belief that, as a manufacturer of fine chemicals, it has a responsibility to address ESG-related issues, and discloses the progress thereof in the “Overview of Sustainability” section of its integrated report.
+In January 2006, the Company reaffirmed its support for Responsible Care management by signing the CEO’s Declaration of Support for the Responsible Care Global Charter, while in December 2010 it became a signatory to the United Nations Global Compact (UNGC).
+In addition, having declared its support for the Task Force on Climate-related Financial Disclosures (TCFD) in May 2019, in April 2022 DIC joined the Japan Business Initiative for Biodiversity (JBIB) and in November 2023 formulated its own biodiversity policy.
+In June 2021, the Group set a target for achieving carbon neutrality by fiscal year 2050.
+In February 2023, this target received official endorsement from the Science Based Targets initiative (SBTi) as being consistent with levels that climate science says are necessary to limit average global warming to well below 2°C above pre-industrial levels.
+In January 2025, the Company established the Climate Change Subcommittee to formulate Group CO₂ emissions reduction targets and plans that ensure their achievement.

 03Policy on Strategic Shareholdings